eliana-pino/tidy/JSDTidyFramework/README.md

 -----

 **JSDTidyFramework** provides a wrapper for the [HTML Tidy project][1]’s `tidylib` for Objective-C and Cocoa.
-It consists of a thin wrapper for interacting with `tidylib` at a low level and a fat wrapper geared towards GUI development.
+It consists of a fat wrapper geared towards GUI development.

 [1]: http://www.html-tidy.org